costis-t/smallProjects/baccarat/README.md

 ## Usage

 The game has three modes:
 * **Story mode (default).** This is alternative to verbose output.
-It builds suspence (!), explains what the game does and urges the player to think of the outcome before it appears on the screen.
+It builds suspense (!), explains what the game does and urges the player to think of the outcome before it appears on the screen.
 ```sh
 ./baccarat
 ```